 That leaves us with a rough estimation about the chance to get a dream Rift scenario:

-Or 1 in around 500,000 for the absolute perfect Rift.
-For reference Rob has played this game for more than 10,000 hours since launch and cleared "only" 78,000 Rifts on his account.
+Or 1 in around 69k for the absolute perfect Rift.
 Of course you don't need a perfect Rift by any means to get a top rank, it is rather just a theoretical best case scenario.
-You can roughly get a decent Rift every 100 keys.
+You can expect a very good Rift that covers most of these RNG factors roughly every 50-100 keys.

 Greater Rifts are very RNG heavy and are a huge part of the game.
 Getting a high Leaderboard rank requires a lot of fishing and determination from the player.
 The system around the Greater Rift cap and the randomness factor could be greatly improved, but it has already come a long way since its launch and has been improved tremendously.
 Overall Greater Rifts are a great endgame tool and are fun to play solo as well as in groups with your friends.